serverpod/serverpod_docs/versioned_docs/version-1.1.0/08-contribute.md

 :::

 ## Working on Serverpod
-The main [Serverpod repository](https://github.com/serverpod/serverpod) contains all Serverpod code and code for tests and official modules and integrations.
+The main [Serverpod repository](https://github.com/serverpod/serverpod) contains all Serverpod code and tests for official modules and integrations.
 Send any pull requests to the `main` branch.

 ### Writing code
 We are very conscious about keeping the Serverpod code base clean.
 When you write your code, make sure to use `dart format` and that you don't get any errors or lints from `dart analyze`.

+### Running the tests on GitHub
+It's very much recommended that you run the tests on your own fork on GitHub before sending a pull request.
+It's essential to ensure that all tests pass, as we cannot merge pull requests with broken tests.

+You will need to enable actions to run on your forked repository.
+Enable _Allow all actions and reusable workflows_ in _Settings_ > _Actions_ > _General_.

+By pushing your code to the `dev` or `main` branch on your fork, GitHub will automatically run the tests.

-### Running all tests
+### Running all tests locally
-Continuous integration tests are automatically run when sending a pull request to the `main` branch.
-You can run the tests locally by changing your working directory into the root serverpod directory and running:
+You can run most of the tests locally by changing your working directory into the root `serverpod` directory and running:

 ```bash
 util/run_tests